survivejs/webpack-book/manuscript/extending_webpack/01_loaders.md

 └── test.js          - Tests
 ```

-This is a fairly standard way to write a small Node.js package.
+This is a fairly standard way to write a small Node package.
 I actually started by developing a basic example first and added tests later.
 Writing tests first can be a good idea, though, as it gives you a specification which you can use to validate your implementation.

 I'll give you a basic testing setup next and then discuss my loader implementation.

 ## Writing Tests for a Loader

-I settled with [Mocha](https://mochajs.org/) and Node.js [assert](https://nodejs.org/api/assert.html) for this project.
+I settled with [Mocha](https://mochajs.org/) and Node [assert](https://nodejs.org/api/assert.html) for this project.
 Mocha is nice as it provides just enough structure for writing your tests.
 There's also support for `--watch`.
 When you run Mocha in the watch mode, it will run the tests as your code evolves.
 This can be an effective way to develop code.

 ### Test Setup